 What exhibitions do you have coming up and what drew you to them?

 After the Aoki & Ito show, early next year we will have a show of Delaine Le Bas, an English artist from a Romany background.
 Spring next year will be another Japanese artist, Ryohei Kan who will show a hypnotising, minimalist video that he is creating especially for the show, along with some photographs.
 In the summer Radouan Zeghidour, who was the very first artist to show in the gallery will return for an exciting solo show.

 What is your vision for Yamamoto Keiko Rochaix moving forwards?

-We enjoy the challenge of staging exhibitions in London’ highly competitive art scene and are pleased to notice our level of recognition rising slowing but surely.
+We enjoy the challenge of staging exhibitions in London’s highly competitive art scene and are pleased to notice our level of recognition rising slowly but surely.
 We are starting the second stage of life for the gallery, and taking this positive trend into a broader context.
 One of my objectives for the gallery is for 50 percent of the shows to be the work of Japanese or other Asian artists, and I am also aiming to introduce local artists to the Japanese art market.